s3437526/DIG31-frontend/README.md

 - Add imageURL and bio for user registration
 - Signup doesn't work because it needs to correlate toggle buttons to schema-approved values
 - Signin doesn't work because the sender form object isn't consistently sent to the submit handler and errors out with undefined
 - Hide signup form after sining up
+- Test creating user with admin signed in
+- Convert admin toggles to actual form values